 The writers behind this newsletter.

 My debut essay collection was published in 2025 by Modern Odyssey Books.
 My second book will be published by Ybernia in 2027.
 I hold a master's in creative writing (University of Oxford).
-I'm an editor + Associate Editor of The Madrid Review.
+I'm an editor + Editor of The Madrid Review.

 Welsh Writer and Creative Coach living in the Spanish Pyrenees.
 I help writers find their path and maintain their stride.
 Expect: books, nature, and the emotional terrain of the writing life.
 Debut novel, Truth Like Water, out now \ud83d\udcda